 Through a mix of plenary and parallel sessions, the Forum provides a platform for discussion on how universities enhance learning and teaching, while also presenting the work of the 2019 EUA Learning & Teaching Thematic Peer Groups.
 The Forum is an ideal event for vice-rectors for academic affairs, deans, and management involved in learning and teaching.
 It also welcomes students, policy-makers and other stakeholders in higher education.

-For updates, look out for #EUALearnTeach on Twitter and/or join the LinkedIn group ‘Learning & Teaching in European Higher Education’.
+For updates follow #EUALearnTeach on Twitter or join the LinkedIn group ‘Learning & Teaching in European Higher Education’.

 While Utrecht University is known as a strong research university, we are proud of our long-standing tradition of investing in educational innovation.
 At many universities across the globe, the balance between research and education has been distorted: often, research is being valued over education in academic careers.
 Utrecht University understands that to refine this balance, a gradual organisational change is needed.
 At our university, a strong educational policy helps to ensure that education and educational innovation are anchored in the institution.

 Utrecht University realises that major societal changes require the university to take on a new role.
 We give substance to this change by making the university permeable and to ensure interaction between the university and society.
 With initiatives such as Meet the Professor, where professors come into contact with primary school pupils, we open the university up to the outside world.
 Our strong focus on Community Service Learning is another example of how we encourage the intertwining of university and society at large.